DerTopher/Calliope-Mini-Logic-Gate-Simulator/README.md

-# Calliope-Mini
+## Calliope-Mini
+#German Version below!

 This project tries to use the Calliope Mini as a simulator for logic gates

-# -----German Version below!-----

 There are three modes.
 To switch between modes press A+B